 Step 5: Some manufacturers will require faulty parts to be returned, the cost of which may need to be covered by the customer.
 In this situation, customers are given the option of either returning the faulty part and, once received by the manufacturer, the replacement part is sent out or paying a refundable deposit of £250.
 When a deposit is paid, replacement parts will be dispatched immediately, the deposit held until the manufacturer is in possession of the faulty part, at which point it will be returned in full.

 Please Note: Replacement part/s will not be dispatched by the manufacturer without a valid engineer’s report.
 The cost of any replacement part/s deemed to be damaged through misuse or anything other than manufacturer fault, will not be covered under warranty and the customer will be liable to cover costs.

 Parts and labour warranty (full warranty)

 Step 1: Contact the supplier as soon as an issue arises.
-A £150 deposit will be taken until the engineer has visited site and determined the cause of the problem.
+A £250 refundable deposit will be taken until the engineer has visited site and determined the cause of the problem.

 Step 2: An engineer will be dispatched to site and a report completed.
-If deemed to be a manufacturing fault the full deposit will be returned.
+If deemed to be a manufacturing fault the full total of the deposit will be returned.
 Should the engineer deem any problem to be caused by user error, this will be classed as a 'non-warranty' callout.
 This is chargeable and not covered by warranty.
-The deposit will be retained and additional costs may be invoiced to the customer to cover the engineer callout.
+In this instance the deposit will be retained and additional costs may be invoiced to the customer to cover the engineer callout.

-Step 3: Correct parts are ordered where necessary and the engineer returns to site to fit the new parts.
+Step 3: Where issues are deemed to be due to electro-mechanical manufacturer fault the correct parts are ordered where necessary and the engineer will return to site to fit the new parts.

 Step 4: Sit back and let the warranty take care of costs.